codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 **Insecure flag**
 For _on-premises installations_, if the Ingress controller does not have a valid SSL certificate, to continue with the installation, add the `--insecure` flag to the installation command.

+**Enable Git providers**
+Optional; required for GitLab and Bitbucket.
+Enable GitLab or Bitbucket as the Git provider for the runtime and for the account.
+>The Git provider defined for the first runtime must be used for all the runtimes in the same account.

+* CLI wizard and Silent install: Add the `--enable-git-provider` flag.

+**Git provider**
+Optional; required for GitLab and Bitbucket.
+The name of the Git provider to use for the runtime and the account.

+* CLI wizard and Silent install: Add the `--provider` flag, and define the provider name as either `gitlab` or `bitbucket-server`

 **Repository URLs**
-The GitHub repository to house the installation definitions.
+The Git repository to house the installation definitions.
+>For GitLab, the repo must be created prior to the installation.

-* CLI wizard: If the repo doesn't exist, Codefresh creates it during runtime installation.
+* CLI wizard: If the repo doesn't exist, for GitHub and Bitbucket, Codefresh creates it during runtime installation.
 * Silent install: Required.
 Add the `--repo` flag.

+**Git user**
+Optional; required only for Bitbucket.
+The username for the Git account.

+* CLI wizard and Silent install: For Bitbucket, add the `--git-user` flag, and define the username.
+For example, `codefresh`

 **Git runtime token**
 Required.
 The Git token authenticating access to the GitHub installation repository.
-* Silent install: Add the `--git-token` flag.
+* Silent install: Add the `--git-token` flag, and paste the runtime token.

 **Codefresh demo resources**
 Optional.